zacwong2151/tp/docs/UserGuide.md

 Examples:
 * `eshow 7`
-  * Creates a pop-up window containing all details of the event at index `7`.
+  * Shows a pop-up window containing all details of the event at index `7`.

 ### Deleting an event: `edelete`